 The following is work produced at the University of Southern California.
-Some samples may have appeared on Annenberg Media, elsewhere at USC or not yet published.
+Some samples may have appeared on Annenberg Media or elsewhere at USC.

 By Helen Arase, Jordan Bradly, Xuan Chen, Sarah McGrew and Tamara Weston

 This is a group project on access to health care for low-income Angeleno's for USC's master's program.